 From templates to workbooks to toolkits to action plans, utility guides help B2B marketers identify the needs of their target audience and find ways to align business activities to those needs.

-An alternative format to text on a page, videos and webinars provide a highly effective interactive element – particularly valuable for visual learners and anyone seeking a quick summary of a heavier topic.
+An alternative format to text on a page, video content and webinars provide a highly effective interactive element – particularly valuable for visual learners and anyone seeking a quick summary of a heavier topic.
 They are a great format that can be used at all stages of the funnel.

 How can you reach the right people, at the right time, and with the right message?